Robert Henry Otley Gale

 Robert Henry Otley Gale (1878 - 26 July 1950) was the 18th mayor of Vancouver, British Columbia from 1918 to 1921.
 He was born in Quebec.

 He became mayor after winning a massive victory over incumbent Malcolm McBeath by 3300 votes following a prohibition-related scandal.

+Achievements

+Robert Gale Promoted the recognition of Vancouver as a major Western Port of Canada.